alban-read/M1-MICRO-FORTH/riscish.md

 string zero
 ```

+0 myStrings returns the address of the 0th string.

 $. is a word that prints a string.

-The storage for the string text lives in the string pool a STRING just points a name at it.
+The storage for the string text lives in the string pool a STRING word just points a name at it.

-The string pool can be accessed using the VALUE $$
+The string pool can be accessed using the special VALUE $$

 e.g.